 How much running is required in the academy?

-Recruits will be required to run at least 3 1/2 miles a day at the start of the academy.
+Recruits will be required to run at least 3 1/2 miles each day at the start of the academy.
 By the end of academy training, recruits will be running up to 7 miles a day several times a week.

 What happens when I graduate from the academy?

-Upon graduation, Police Recruits are promoted to Police Officers and will be scheduled for an additional four month training program with a Field Training Officer.
+Upon graduation, Police Recruits are promoted to Police Officers and will be scheduled for an additional four-month training program with a Field Training Officer.
 Once training is complete, new officers will be assigned to one of eight area commands.
 The location and work schedule will be determined according to the needs of the Department.